NguyenBinhDuong97/Cmake/README.md

 # Cmake
 Using Cmake
 ==================================================================================================
-This respo will be using as Cmake guidance
+This respo will be using as Cmake guidance:

-    + "Modern Simple Cmake Tutorial" (in this document) is basic simple guidance for using Cmake
+	+ "Modern Simple Cmake Tutorial" (in this document) is basic simple guidance for using Cmake.

-    +  Folder "CmakeForWxWidget" is an example of using Cmake for WxWidget project Basic of Cmake:
+	+  Folder "CmakeForWxWidget" is an example of using Cmake for WxWidget project.

+Basic of Cmake:
 ==================================================================================================
 					Modern Simple CMake Tutorial